Jay deVenny, FACHE

 Vice President of Operations, Medical City Dallas

-Previously, Rick served as the Administrative Director for Respiratory Care, Cardiology and Rehabilitation for a Tenet Health Care facility in Dallas, Texas.
-Rick earned his Masters of Business Administration from Amberton University in 2002.
+Previously, Plunk served as the Administrative Director for Respiratory Care, Cardiology and Rehabilitation for a Tenet Health Care facility in Dallas, Texas.
+Plunk earned his Master of Business Administration from Amberton University in 2002.

 Assistant Administrator, Medical City Dallas

 Neyaz Mohammadi is the assistant administrator at Medical City Dallas since December 2021.

 Previously, she served as a Medical City Healthcare administrative resident since January 2021.
 During her tenure, she has played an integral part in the analysis and execution of several significant facility and division-wide initiatives and gained valuable experience with strategy, operations, data analytics and business development at Medical City Plano, Medical City Arlington, Medical City Dallas, and the Medical City Healthcare Division Office.